cscherrer/InformativePrior/blog/2021/01-25-symbolic-simplification.md

 In the above example, we took every opportunity for [constant folding](https://en.wikipedia.org/wiki/Constant_folding), as long as the result is a scalar.
 In some cases, that might be too much.
 For example, we expect to be able to use this approach to also accelerate [variational inference](https://en.wikipedia.org/wiki/Variational_Bayesian_methods), in which case we ought to avoid recompiling every time we change the variational parameters.

-To account for this, we have a `noinline` switch that allows specification of variables to leave along.
+To account for this, we have a `noinline` switch that allows specification of variables to leave alone.
 For example,

 ```julia:ex12
 ℓλ = symlogdensity(post; noinline=(:λ,))